 Establishing Paternity in Maryland

-A person can be established as the father of a child simply by signing an affidavit that then must be filed with the court.
+A person can be established as the father of a child simply by signing an affidavit to be filed with the Court.
 This may be done at any time up until the 18th birthday of the child.
-Signing the affidavit, however, is a voluntary act, and a person cannot be compelled to sign it.
+However, signing the affidavit is a voluntary act, and a person cannot be compelled to sign it.

 The Importance of Establishing Paternity in Maryland

 Even where child support is not an issue, establishing paternity is important for a child to be able to receive a share of a father’s estate when the father dies with or without a will.
-Establishing paternity is also important for making sure a child is eligible for certain benefits that her or she may be entitled to through the father, including social security benefits, health care, and veterans’ benefits.
+Establishing paternity is also essential for making sure a child is eligible for certain benefits that they may be entitled to through the father, including social security benefits, health care, and veterans’ benefits.

-Help with Paternity Issues in Maryland
+Help with Paternity Issues in Howard County